Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

    4. average_depth
       1. lower is better (need to consider reclustering between 5 - 100 and size of table)
    5. Automatic clustering
+      1. Not started immediately, only if it will benefit from operation
+      2. alter table suspend OR resume recluster
    6. Once > 1TB
    7. Infrequent updates
    8. The correct clustering key (max 3-4)